Seasonal bulk flowers & foliage for DIY weddings & events

 -

 Absolutely!
-Bulk Florals are a popular option for DIY weddings and are especially well suited for couples who want to create their own beautiful, seasonal flower arrangements without spending on full-service floral design services.
+Bulk Florals are a popular option for DIY weddings and are especially well suited for couples who want to create their own beautiful, seasonal flower arrangements without spending on a full-service florists.

 -

-Because all designs and uses are different, we cannot project the number of buckets you’ll need, but we can provide some rough guidance:
+Because all designs and uses are different, we can’t project the number of buckets you’ll need, but we can provide some rough guidance:

 - Bud vases generally hold 3-7 stems